ibm-cloud-docs/codeengine/subscription-cron.md

 1. From the [{{site.data.keyword.codeengineshort}} Projects page](https://cloud.ibm.com/codeengine/projects){: external}, go to your project.
 2. From the Overview page, click **Event subscriptions**.
 3. From the Event subscriptions page, click **Create** to create your subscription.
 4. From the Create event subscription page, complete the following steps.
    1. For **General**, provide a name for the Periodic timer subscription, for example, `myptimer`.
 You can optionally provide event attributes.
 Note that if the Periodic timer event consumer is an application, event attributes are available as HTTP headers.
 If the event consumer is a job, event attributes are available as environment variables.
 Click **Next** to proceed.
    2. For **Schedule**, provide information about the timing of the events.
 The Periodic timer (cron) event producer uses standard crontab syntax to specify interval details.
 Choose your interval from the provided patterns or you can provide your cron expression.
 For this example, select the schedule for every day, every hour, every minute.
 Notice that the cron expression is generated for you.
 Alternatively, you can provide the cron expression; for example, you can specify `0 0 * * *` for the event to occur every day at midnight.
 The day, hour, and minute patterns and the `Cron expression` are in UTC times.
 A list of upcoming scheduled events is displayed.
 Notice that the events are displayed in your timezone.
-Click **Next** to proceed. **ANDREAS - OK what I added about UTC??**
+Click **Next** to proceed.
-   3. For **Payload**, provide data to include in the body of your event message.
+   3. For **Custom event data**, you can optionally provide data to include in the body of your event message.
 You can specify the message as plain text or in base64 format.
 For this example, specify the text, `hello stranger` as the body of the event message.
 If the message is in base64 format, you can choose to have the message decoded when the event is sent.
 Click **Next** to proceed.
    4. For **Event consumer**, specify the application or job that will receive events.
 Notice that you can choose from a list of defined applications and jobs.
 For this example, use the `myapp` application that references the `ibmcom/cron` image.
 Note that with the console, if you have not yet created your app or job, you can specify the name of your application or job and [create your application](/docs/codeengine?topic=codeengine-cli#cli-application-create) or [create your job ](/docs/codeengine?topic=codeengine-job-plan) after creating the Periodic timer (cron) subscription.
 For applications only, you can optionally specify a path.
 By default, events are routed to the root URL of the destination application.
 You can send events to a different destination within the app by specifying a path.
-For example, if your subscription path specifies `events`, the events are sent to `https://<base application URL>/events`.
+For example, if your subscription path specifies `/events`, the events are sent to `https://<base application URL>/events`.
 Click **Next** to proceed.
    5. For **Summary**, review the settings for your Periodic timer event subscription and make changes if needed.
 When ready, click **Create** to create the Periodic timer (cron) subscription.

 5. Now that your Periodic timer (cron) subscription is created, go to the Event subscriptions page to [view a listing of defined subscriptions](#view-eventing-cron-app-ui).
 6. To update a subscription, navigate to your Periodic timer (cron) subscription page.
 From the Event subscriptions page, click the name of the subscription that you want to update.
 7. From your Periodic timer (cron) subscription page, let's change the data in the event message.
-From the **Payload** tab, change the event data to `hello sunshine`.
+From the **Custom event data** tab, change the event data to `hello sunshine`.
 Click **Save** to save your changes.
 8. Because the `myapp` application references the sample `cron` application, which prints information to log files, you can view the logs.
 View the application logs for the `myapp` event consumer application and see that the event message is `hello sunshine`.
 See [Viewing application logs from the console](/docs/codeengine?topic=codeengine-view-logs#view-applogs-ui).

 ### Subscribing to Periodic timer (cron) events for an application with the CLI